 The Rowles were originally Quakers "Friends."
 The Rowles and Donaldson families in Maryland were Methodist Episcopalians.
 Elizabeth Wilhelm's granddaughter Bessie Rowles Newman was a Baptist however her daughter Charlotte had Bessie's funeral in Charlotte's Methodist Church.
 Today our relatives are of many faiths.

-Barbara Neel married Tillman Blizzard in November 1958, married almost 50 years when he passed away in March 2008.
+Barbara Neel married Tillman Blizzard in November 1958, and had been married almost 50 years when he passed away in March 2008.

 We were both interested in family history and began our research in 1962 in South Carolina when Tillman's mother gave us family history and his father went with us to see and photo the graves.

 Now our youngest daughter Elizabeth and I are Find A Grave members BJ and EB.
 She began visiting the graves when she was nine years old.

 This photo on the left was take while I was doing computer research when we lived in Camden, South Carolina.